gzunzu/design-patterns/README.md

 #### Description

-This is a multi-module didactic project in which each module contains a sample implementation for an **Object-Oriented Programming design pattern**.
+This is a multimodule didactic project in which each module contains a sample implementation for an **Object-Oriented Programming design pattern**.

 Design patterns are clever solutions commonly known among the software developers for many usual challenges we face